-The Company's operating efficiency ratio was 67.1% for the three months ended December 31, 2023, versus 49.6% a year ago.
-The increase in the operating efficiency ratio was due to the decrease in net interest income resulting from the rapid rise in market interest rates and an increase in non-interest expense.
+The Company's operating efficiency ratio was 65.4% for the three months ended March 31, 2024, versus 67.4% a year ago.
+The improvement in the operating efficiency ratio was due to the increase in non-interest income, which was partially offset by a decrease in net interest income resulting from the rapid rise in market interest rates and an increase in non-interest expense.

 Critical Accounting Policies, Judgments and Estimates - To prepare financial statements in conformity with U.S. GAAP, the Company's management makes estimates and assumptions based on available information.
 These estimates and assumptions affect the amounts reported in the financial statements and the disclosures provided, and actual results could differ.
 Critical accounting estimates are accounting estimates where (a) the nature of the estimate is material due to levels of subjectivity and judgment necessary to account for highly uncertain matters or the susceptibility of such matters to change, and (b) the impact of the estimate on financial condition or operating performance is material.
-Significant accounting policies followed by the Company are presented in Note 1 - Summary of Significant Accounting Policies, to the Audited Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2023, and in Note 1 - Accounting Policies of this Form 10-QT.
+Significant accounting policies followed by the Company are presented in Note 1 - Summary of Significant Accounting Policies, to the Audited Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2023, and in Note 1 - Accounting Policies of this Form 10-Q.

-As of and for three months ended December 31, 2023 critical accounting policies and estimates changed from allowance for loan losses to allowance for credit losses.
+Commencing on October 1, 2023 the Company adopted CECL which changed the Company's critical accounting policies and estimates from policies regarding the calculation of the allowance for loan losses to policies regarding the calculation of an allowance for credit losses.